 Dewey, J. 1938.
 Experience and education.
 New York: Collier.

 Morris, D. B. 2002.
 Narrative, ethics, and pain: Thinking with stories.
 In Stories matter: The role of narrative in medical ethics.
 Edited by Rita Charon and Martha Montello, 196–218.
-London: Routledge.
+New York: Routledge.

 Introduces distinction between thinking with stories as distinct from thinking about stories.

 Polkinghorne, D. E. 1988.
 Narrative knowing and the human sciences.
-New York: SUNY.
+New York: State Univ. of New York Press.

 Rosiek, J. 2013.
 Pragmatism and post-qualitative studies.
 International Journal of Qualitative Studies in Education 26.6: 692–705.